hedgeyedev/paypal-ipn-forwarder/README.md

       rackup -p <whatever port is set up to receive the PayPal IPN messages> -s thin

-### Start your Development computer's Router that talks with the server
+### Start your Development computer's Router that talks with the server app

 Using the alias, run the gem on the Developer's computer.
 Once started, the gem will alert the developer if something goes wrong in that terminal window.